 The 1991 Settlement Agreement ended the Everglades lawsuit and was entered into by the federal government, the State of Florida and the South Florida Water Management District.
 The subsequent Consent Decree, as modified in 1995, specified that interim and long-term phosphorus concentration levels for the Arthur R. Marshall Loxahatchee National Wildlife Refuge (Refuge) must be met by Feb.
 1, 1999, and Dec.
 31, 2006, respectively.
 The concentration levels vary monthly because they are calculated as a function of water stage measured at gauging stations 1-7, 1-8C and 1-9 within the Refuge.
-According to the Settlement Agreement, the stage range within which the interim and long-term concentration levels are applicable is 15.42 to 17.14 feet (mean sea level).
+The interim and long-term concentration levels are applicable when the average stage is between 15.42 and 17.14 feet (NGVD).
+If the average stage is less than 15.42 feet (NGVD), the concentration levels are not applicable.
+If the average stage is more than 17.14 feet (NGVD), 17.14 feet is used for the level calculations.
 The monthly total phosphorus concentrations are determined from water samples collected at 14 interior marsh stations, LOX 3 through LOX 16 (Figure 1).
-As required in the Consent Decree, the geometric mean concentration is calculated and compared to the interim and long-term concentration levels.
+As required in the Consent Decree, the concentrations are converted to a geometric mean, which is compared to the interim and long-term concentration levels.

-Average stages in the Refuge were 17.15, 16.98 and 16.91 feet in October, November and December 2003, respectively (Please see Figure 2 and Table 1).
-The geometric means, calculated from total phosphorus concentrations measured in water samples collected in October, November and December were 7.0, 7.5 and 7.6 ppb, respectively.
-These values were less than the interim and long-term levels for October, November, and December.
+Average stages in the Refuge were 16.71, 16.71 and 16.46 feet in January, February and March 2004, respectively (Figure 2, Table 1).
+The geometric means, calculated from total phosphorus concentrations measured in water samples collected in January, February and March were 7.4, 8.2 and 9.0 ppb, respectively.
+These values were less than the interim and long-term levels for January, February and March.